-• RI Council on Postsecondary Education Timeline
+- RI Council on Postsecondary Education Timeline

-For new or substantially revised degrees/certificates, you must submit an OPC Program Proposal to be reviewed by your Dean, the VPAA, and President.
-The OPC Program Proposal must be completed and submitted to your Dean by the date of the CRC meeting of which the CRC program proposal is reviewed.

-o You may find the Council's scheduled meetings here.
+For now or substantially revised degrees/contificate - For new or substantially revised degrees/certificates, you must submit an OPC Program Proposal to be reviewed by your Dean, the VPAA, and President.
+The OPC Program Proposal must be completed and submitted to your Dean by the date of the CRC meeting of which the CRC program proposal is reviewed. - You may find the Council's scheduled meetings here.